kghose/groho/src/Readme.md

 For these considerations, and in the spirit of don't knock it till you try it:

-The full state of all object are stored whenever any aspect of state changes fast/non-linearly (fractal downsampler) or when a sufficient period of time has passed since the last sample.
+The full state of all objects are stored whenever any aspect of state changes fast/non-linearly (fractal downsampler) or when a sufficient period of time has passed since the last sample.